sd17fall/softdes.web/lecture-notes.md

 ## Day 1

-Some languages some of us in class know include C, C++, C#, Haskell, MATLAB, Java, and Swift.

-### Why Python?

-- It's at the intersection of teachable and useful.
-- It's useful both within software engineering (popular for tools, system adminstration, web servers, and big data), and as a tool within the sciences.

-On the other hand, Python is slower than most of these (although including its libraries makes this comparison harder), doesn't run on mobile, doesn't run on resource-constrained devices (such as the Arduino), and doesn't run in the browser.

-Deciding which language to use is an example of a tradeoff, given a context and constraints.
-This is an engineering idea.

 ### Course Themes

 Some other course themes, some illustrated (advertently or inadvertently) in class:

 * Software design includes the study and manipulation (recording, replay, debugging, improvement) of processes.
   Some of the ideas and techniques are therefore applicable outside of software.

 * Many things you do in your life are processes.